|I'm a font junkie, and I enjoy creating fonts for my games - both typefaces

-available here for your enjoyment; many (most) of my fonts are free
+Many (most) of my fonts are free for private/non-commercial

-for private/non-commercial use, so grab an armload!
-For even more fonts,
+use, so grab an armload!
+For more, visit page

-Games & Diversions, home of PDF paper toys, RPG eBooks and more.
+Games & Diversions, home of PDF paper toys and RPG eBooks.

 High Fiber was designed for character-sheet graphics, which meant I needed it very narrow (to squeeze long skill-names into cramped spaces) and reasonably legible.
 To make it, I sat very still, and very straight, and clenched my butt the whole time, thinking of white bread from a bag.
 It's the closest I ever hope to get to neat handwriting!
 Freeware.